saltyorg/docs/docs/sandbox/apps/filebrowser.md

 ## What is it?

-[File Browser](https://filebrowser.org/){: target=_blank rel="noopener noreferrer" } is is a create-your-own-cloud-kind of software where you can install it on a server, direct it to a path and then access your files through a nice web interface.
+[File Browser](https://filebrowser.org/) is is a create-your-own-cloud-kind of software where you can install it on a server, direct it to a path and then access your files through a nice web interface.
 You have many available features!

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|